-The different between the two loans is that a Subsidized Direct Loan interest is paid while the student is in college.
+The difference between the two loans is that a Subsidized Direct Loan interest is paid while the student is in college.
 An Unsubsidized Direct Loan will be charged interest while the student is in college.
 The Direct Loans are sometimes called Stafford Loans on the award letters.

 Ignore Parent PLUS Loans on the Award Letter

 Some colleges will include a Direct Parent PLUS loan in the list of award letter items.
-These loans are legally the parent’s and can be misleading in determining the true next cost of the college.
+These loans are legally the parents and can be misleading in determining the true next cost of the college.
 They are a possible financing option but should be ignored during the cost comparison.

 The Parent PLUS Loans have higher rates and fees compared to the Direct Student Loans.
 Like the other loans, there is a limit to the amount accessible under the Parent PLUS loan.
 To find your individual allowable amount, subtract the cost of attendance from the financial award.
-A Parent PLUS loan does not qualify for the various repayment and student loan forgiveness options.

 State and College Loans